Sensing-Dev/doc/docs/tutorials/python/parse-image-bin.md

 # Parse GenDC data

-In this tutorial, we learn how to user GenDC separator library.
+In this tutorial, we learn how to parse image data in the format of binary.

 ## Prerequisite